 A while back, within a few weeks after the release of Fire & Blood; Vol. 1, several readers reached the point in the story of Aerea Targaryen and her wonderful, willful ways as an adventurer.
-Sadly that took a tragic turn for the extremely worse after her last flight.
+Sadly that took a tragic turn to the extreme worse after her last flight on the back of Balerion who lead her to Valyria.

-For sake of length in this post, I am not detailing all of Aerea’s life and events, but rather focusing on her last ride, the history of Valyria, and what hitchikers she picked up along the way.
+For sake of length in this post, I am not detailing all of Aerea’s life and events, but rather focusing on her last ride, the history of Valyria, and those hitchhikers she picked up along the way.

 Here is a link to the Aerea wiki page if you want to get highlights about her life.
 I have added many links to extra reading material if you want to fall down an internet hole and reads lots more about lots more.